DonnotPanic/Epistemophilia/content/about.md

 This blog is a record of my study in SHU.

-If you find any problem in my blogs, feel free to contact with me.
+If you find any problem in my blogs, feel free to contact me.

 ## the Meaning of Epistemophilia